Enhancing Civic Immersion

 To identify themes from our participant pool as a whole, we created an affinity maps to identify overarching themes and overlapping sentiments.

-From the emerging themes, we found that residents as a whole...
+From the emerging themes, we found that residents in our participant pool...

 Insights & Recommendations